Canadian Dividend Tax Credit Calculator 2026

 Eligible vs. non-eligible dividends

-Where to hold dividend-paying investments
+Where to hold dividend-paying stocks

 When the effective rate goes negative